 #8.
 Archive

-If you’re not one for creating accounts just to be able to use your to do lists, then Keep is the thing for you, as both Evernote and Wunderlist require you to create one.
+If you’re not one for creating accounts just to be able to use your to-do lists, then Keep is the thing for you, as both Evernote and OneNote require you to create one.

 #11.
 Voice Support

-Google Keep and Evernote both have voice support and you can just do things by speaking, there is no need to type.
-However, Wunderlist at the moment has no voice support.
+Google Keep, Microsoft OneNote, and Evernote all have voice support and you can just do things by speaking, there is no need to type.

 #12.
 Widgets

 Adding widgets to the home screen allows you to have more flexibility and to see information at a glance, without going inside the app.
-Evernote and Keep support this feature while Wunderlist’s widget isn’t very functional and has limited capabilities.
+Evernote and OneNote support this feature on all devices while Keep offers widgets on Android devices.

 3 Comments